Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 ### **get_canopy_percentage**
 This function calculates the percentage of area that is covered by tree canopy.
-Users should provide PoIs in a geopackage (.gpkg) format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).
 Also, a tree canopy vector file should be provided which solely contains polygon or multipolygon geometries since areas cannot be calculated from point geometries.

 The percentage of area that is covered by tree canopy can be calculated by applying the following code;